Hans Thybo

+Hans Thybo (born 19 February 1954) is a Danish geophysicist and geologist.
+He is President of International Lithosphere Program since 2017 and currently employed by the Chinese Academy of Geological Sciences (CAGS).

 Early life and education

 In 1978, Thybo earned a Bachelor of Science (BSc) degree in Mathematics and Physics from Aarhus University, Denmark.
 In 1980, he completed his studies at the Delft University of Technology, the Netherlands.
-He earned two more degrees from Aarhus University: a Master of Science (MSc) in Geophysics in 1982 and a PhD in Geology in 1987.
+He earned two more degrees from Aarhus University: a Master of Science (MSc) in geophysics in 1982 and a PhD in geology in 1987.